Ji (film)

 Ji is a 2005 Indian Tamil-language political action film written and directed by N. Lingusamy and produced by S. S. Chakravarthy.
-The film stars Ajith Kumar and Trisha in the lead roles with the music is composed by Vidyasagar.
+The film stars Ajith Kumar and Trisha in the lead roles with the music composed by Vidyasagar.

 Ji was released on 11 February 2005 following a series of delays.
 It was a commercial failure.

 Plot

 Vasu is a happy-go-lucky final-year college student who is forced to contest elections in the college after being persuaded by his friends Arun and Uma Shankar.
 He incurs the wrath of the local MLA Varadharajan, whose son Chezhiyan is studying in the same college and is also contesting the elections.
 In the course of events, Varadharajan's gang attacks Vasu and his friends.

 Vasu's father Seenu, a tea shop owner, advises the students to take a plunge in politics and teach bad apples like Varadharajan a lesson.
 Taking cue from his words, Vasu does take the plunge in politics with the backing of college students and files a nomination for the assembly election in Kumbakonam constituency.

 Varadharajan is annoyed and angry at Vasu's presumptuousness and tells him to back off from the elections.
 But Vasu goes ahead with his plans.
 The rest is a sequence of events by which Vasu wins the admiration of masses and succeeds in getting elected as MLA.

 Varadharajan, unable to digest the defeat, plays a trick and burns a school, and Vasu is blamed for the death of innocent children.
 He gets sentenced to seven years of rigorous imprisonment.

 After serving the term, Vasu returns back and meets Kasi who says all his friends are settled with family.
 Vasu meets few of his friends who are not ready to meet him as he was in Jail.

 Finally, fight begins with hero and villain and villain gets killed.